MainSilent/GitENC/README.md

 ```

 ## How to Commit
-Run the following command to compress, encrypt and commit to git.
+Run the following command to compress, encrypt and commit to git
 ```
 gitenc commit
 ```

 ## How to Clone
-Create an empty directory and setup the .env and run the command below.
+Create an empty directory and setup the .env and run the command below
 ```
 gitenc clone https://{username}:{password}@github.com/{owner}/{repo}
 ```